c-cube/blag/content/atp/resolution1.rst

 I use ``OCaml``) on one of the most classic method to prove (some) theorems automatically.
 I named... *resolution*!

+The goal is to prove some (not too complicated) theorems automatically.
+In other words, we want a program that reads a bunch of axioms and a formula that we conjectured is a theorem following from the axioms, and then tries to produce a proof of the theorem.
+In practice it's almost always done by *refutation*: to prove that `Γ ⊢ F` (formula `F` is a theorem under axioms `Γ`), we try to deduce `⊥` (false) from `Γ, ¬F`).
+The applications for this kind of technology are multiple, but afaik the prominent one is *software veriication* — aims at formally proving that a program satisfies a specification ("not crashing" is a good start).
+There has been a lot of research in this area for decades, but the problem is extremely hard (only *semi-decidable*: you will find a solution eventually if the problem is a theorem, but might run forever otherwise).

 In this post I will mostly present the code for a very simple (and naive, too) theorem prover in OCaml, using my library
 `Logtk <https://www.rocq.inria.fr/deducteam/Logtk/index.html>`_.
 I assume the reader has some basic knowledge of first-order logic (quantifiers `∀` and `∃`, logic connectives `¬`, `∨`, `∧` and `⇒`, and the notion of **term**).
 The code is available in `Logtk itself <https://github.com/c-cube/logtk/blob/923411f30cdf6a4085cff19615dd31606543270e/src/demo/resolution/resolution1.ml>`_
 (`raw version <https://raw.githubusercontent.com/c-cube/logtk/923411f30cdf6a4085cff19615dd31606543270e/src/demo/resolution/resolution1.ml>`_).
 If you installed the most recent version (0.5.1) of ``Logtk``, it should compile